 How TIV can help you!

-If you’re a carpenter, from September 2020 you will need to apply for provisional registration/licensing in order to work on a building site in Victoria.
 You will then have 5 years to become fully registered as a contractor or to obtain a licence to work as an employee.
 The program will have a staggered implementation, eventually including all trades that work in the building industry.

 Why is this happening?